 You will be assessed by a variety of methods.
 Depending on which modules you opt to take, these could include:

 Many course graduates go on to further specialist research at PhD level, many of which have been funded, and then pursue careers in academia.
 Others have gone into a range of careers, from teaching and digital archiving to commercial archaeology work and wilderness training.
+You'll also develop transferable skills that are applicable to a multitude of careers beyond archaeology and heritage.

 Some of the organisations our past students now work for include: